 We are intentionally a small programme so that we can focus on raising and training puppies to the best of our ability.
-We prefer to only have 1-2 litters at a time (on very rare occasion, we may have 3 litters that overlap if it a slow season on the farm or if we have hired someone to help).
+We prefer to only have 1-2 litters at a time.
 We ususally have 4-6 litters a year which averages to about 30 puppies a year.
 We do schedule at least one break from raising puppies each year so that we can focus on education and recharge so that we are excited to welcome puppies again.

 Q. Are your puppies potty trained?
 A. No. But they have a super head start~!
 Our puppies go outside about every hour during the day once they are walking confidently (weather and temperature permitting).
 We have someone at home at all times to make sure that the puppies' potty training routine is maintained to the best of our ability.
 We see that all of the puppies are only pooping outside by about week 7.
 We see that puppies have no pee accidents in our house (they are going outside or on rare occasion are using their potty station) by week 8.
 IF families are consistent with following our puppy potty training advice that we provide in our puppy book, they will have a reliably potty trained puppy very quickly.